When you're considering a university, it's important to factor in the school's environment.

 Insider tip: You can stay up-to-date with daily listings on Do512, an Austin events website.
-I highly recommend following Heard Presents, Margin Walker, and C3 Concerts on social media.
-They’re some of Austin’s largest booking agencies for venues and announce shows on their accounts.
+I highly recommend following Heard Presents and C3 Concerts on social media.
+They’re two of Austin’s largest booking agencies for venues and announce shows on their accounts.

 There are cool opportunities to volunteer and intern.

 As a sophomore, I’m looking for exposure to my chosen industry to make myself standout.
 Austin hosts several music and arts festivals each year, so there’s opportunity to intern or volunteer at world-famous festivals, such as SXSW, ACL, Float Fest and Levitation.
 It’s a great way to build your resume, and not many other college towns have that kind of access.
 Want something more in your niche?
 Austin also houses the Austin Film Festival and Austin Music Video Festival.

 Let’s face it.
 The joke that college students live on ramen noodles exists for a reason — money is usually tight.
 But there are always free shows and events in Austin.
 Some are even on-campus at Blues on the Hilltop.
 But if you want to venture farther afield, consider Blues on the Green and The Pecan Street Festival.
 SXSW also features countless free shows if you know where to look.
 You can check out Do512’s free section where they list free events every day of the week.